UCSD-ECEMAE-148/winter-2024-team-2aka8/README.md

 ## Team Members

 <div align="center">
-    <p align = "center">Kiersten, Jacob, Joe, Damien</p>
+    <p align = "center">Jesse, Jason, Maahir, and Alexander</p>
 </div>

 <h4>Team Member Major and Class </h4>
 <ul>
-  <li>Kiersten - Mechanical Engineering, Ctrls & Robotics (MC34) - Class of 2025</li>
+  <li>Jesse - Mechanical Engineering - Class of 2026</li>
-  <li>Jacob - Electrical Engineering (EC27) - Class of 2007</li>
+  <li>Jason - Mechanical Engineering - Class of 2025</li>
-  <li>Joe - Mechanical Engineering, Ctrls & Robotics (MC34) - Class of 2025</li>
+  <li>Maahir - Mechanical Engineering - Class of 2025</li>
-  <li>Damien - Mechanical Engineering (MC25) - Class of 2026</li>
+  <li>Alexander - Mechanical Engineering, Controls and Robotics - Class of 2025</li>
 </ul>

 <!-- Final Project -->
 ## Final Project

-Our project goal was to develop a prototype of an a self-driving campus rideshare service exclusively for UCSD students that utilizes facial recognition as an extra element of safety and security for students.
-We aimed to develop ROS2 packages that would run in conjunction with the UCSD Robocar framework, programming our car to effectively perform controlled tasks while driving autonomously.
+Our project goal was to integrate ChatGPT into the robocar framework.
+Using chatgpt, the robot can respond to input from the camera, lidar, and gps in order to do different moves.

 <!-- Original Goals -->
 ### Original Goals